tyoeer/Chaoshead/README.md

 As Chaoshead is still in development it is recommended to backup all your levels before using it (though so far it has only irrevocably corrupted the level it was interacting with, so perhaps only backupping the specific level you're working on is enough).
-WARNING: Chaoshead automatiaclly reloads the current level everytime it gets focus again (for reverse-engineering), even if the file hasn't changed, discarding unsaved changes in the progress.

 Binary release that can be run without manually installing LÖVE can be found [somewhere in that bar on the right](https://github.com/tyoeer/Chaoshead/releases).